ConnectedMD/ConnectedMD/README.md

 `npm install -g grunt-cli`

+change to the ConnectedMD folder.
+Run `npm install`.
+This will update components used for node.

+change to the cordova folder.
+Run `npm install`.
+This will update components used for cordova and web.

 # Updating components
-change to the ConnectedMD folder
+change to the ConnectedMD folder.
+Run `npm update`.

-run `npm update`.
 This will update components used for node.

-change to the cordova folder
+change to the cordova folder.
+Run `npm update`.

-run `npm update`.
 This will update components used for cordova and web.

 # Running The Web Server as ionic server